nabeerah27/oop-labtask/src/Week12_Change_Calculator/README.md

     - If given amount < charged amount → insufficient money.
     - If given amount = charged amount → no change needed.
     - If given amount > charged amount → calculate change.
-3. Change is calculated using **Greedy Algorithm**:
+3. Change is calculated using **Greedy Algorithm** with arrays:
     - Start with the largest note (5000) and work down to the smallest coin (1).
-    - Always pick as many of the largest possible denomination.
+    - For each denomination:
+      - Use integer division (`/`) to calculate how many notes/coins of that denomination are needed.
+      - Use modulo (`%`) to update the remaining change, which is equivalent to subtracting the used amount.
-    - Subtract from the remaining change until it reaches 0.
+      - Continue until the remaining change becomes 0.
-4. Results are stored in a `LinkedHashMap` (to maintain order).
+4. Results are stored in **arrays**:
+   - `noteCount[]` → stores how many notes of each denomination.
+   - `coinCount[]` → stores how many coins of each denomination.
 5. The program outputs a **structured breakdown** of notes and coins separately.
    If there are **no notes** or **no coins**, that section will be skipped in the output.